ajafff/tslint-consistent-codestyle/docs/early-exit.md

 }
 ```

-An options object as in `"early-exit": [true, { "max-length": 4 }]` may be provided to configure what makes a block count as "large".
+An options object as in `"early-exit": [true, { "max-length": 4, "ignore-constructor": true }]` may be provided.

+`"max-length"` configures what makes a block count as "large".
 The default is 2 lines.

 If you set `"max-length"` to `0`, the rule will always suggest an early return, regardless of the line count.
 For example: